SUNDAY, 12 JANUARY

 This tutorial will present the 10-year automotive market forecasts from Avicenne and other analysts (micro|Hybrid|P-HEV|EV).
 Other coverage will include car makers’ strategies and advanced energy storage (advanced lead acid|supercap|NiMH|LIB).
 Additionally,

 LIB design for P-HEV & EV markets (cylindrical, prismatic, pouch|wounded, stacked, Z fold cells) and LIB cell, module & pack cost structure 2018-2028 will be discussed.

 Christophe Pillot, PhD, Battery Survey Manager, Avicenne Energy, France

-A wide variety of stresses and abuses of Li-ion cells can result in safety events involving significant, even violent energy release and thermal runaway.
-This tutorial provides a framework for a better understanding of how these events occur, how
+A wide variety of stresses and abuses of Li-ion cells can result in safety events involving significant, and sometimes even violent, energy release and thermal runaway.
+This tutorial provides a framework for a better understanding of how these safety

-of most types of stresses helps provide perspective regarding management of Li-ion battery safety as well as appropriate safety testing.
+of similarities and differences between most types of stresses helps provide important perspective regarding management of Li-ion battery safety, as well as appropriate safety testing.

 Brian Barnett, PhD, President, Battery Perspectives LLC

 This tutorial provides an overview of lithium-ion cell design.
 Common cell designs are discussed with emphasis on pros and cons including safety aspects.
 Major cell chemistries (NCA, NCM532, NCM622, NCM811 versus graphite or graphite/silicon lends)